eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/for.md

 ### Notes

-* Ceylon not support the C-style `for` statement, with an initialising statement, iteration statement and termination condition.
+* Ceylon does not support the C-style `for` statement, with an initialising statement, iteration statement and termination condition.
 This isn't a problem in practice; see [what the Tour has to say](#{page.doc_root}/tour/sequences#iterating_sequences).